johnno1962/SwiftRegex/README.md

 method which which calls matches() to convert itself into the desired result.

 Assignment to this new regular expression entity is a little more problematic.
-Swift doesn't' give you control the assignment operator itself so I've had to ram raid the "~=" compound operator (it is the "pattern matching" operator after all) so the first iteration is:
+Swift doesn't' give you control the assignment operator itself so I've had to repurpose the "~=" compound operator (it is the "pattern matching" operator after all) so the first iteration is: